GameLoverNL/intranetv2/README.md

         - Admin can change, edit and delete PSA's
 - ### Specifics
     - Pagination
-        - Change the pagination so you can use both the user and department paginator at the same  time, see:
+        - Change the pagination so you can use both the user and department paginator at the same  time, see: (*done*)
         - [Laravel paginator docs](https://laravel.com/docs/10.x/pagination#multiple-paginator-instances-per-page)
+        - This was stupid, it was just one function that had to be added to the paginate method (`withQueryString()`), but it works now :D

+- ### Authorization
+    - Profile
+        - Link TeamSpeak identifier to intranet using TeamSpeak webquery
+    - Discord
+        - Link the user Discord account to the platform using the Socialite package

 - ### Docker containerization
     - Postgres